 Maintenance of the Aircraft.
 The Seller shall cause

-the Aircraft to be maintained and repaired in accordance with its FAA Approved Maintenance and Inspection Program
+the Aircraft to be maintained and repaired in accordance with the FAA Approved Maintenance and Inspection Program; and

-.
+the Engines to be repaired so that they are in good working order, ordinary wear and tear excepted.

 Logbooks and Maintenance Records.
 The Seller shall keep the Aircraft’s logbook and other flight maintenance records accurate, complete, and current.

 Access to the Aircraft and Records.
 The Seller shall give the Buyer and its representatives access during normal business hours (on reasonable prior notice) to